Glycemic Index of Fresh corn

 What is the glycemic index of Fresh corn?

-Fresh corn has a glycemic index (GI) of 35, which is classified as low GI.
-As a low GI food, Fresh corn provides sustained energy release and helps maintain stable blood sugar levels, making it excellent for diabetes management and long-term energy.
+Fresh corn has a glycemic index of 35, which is classified as low GI.
+This means it has a slow impact on blood sugar levels.

 What is the glycemic load of Fresh corn?